 ARTICLE 1.
 STATEMENT OF PHILOSOPHY

-All residents of the Warren-Newport Public Library District (WNPLD) are encouraged to apply
+All residents of the Warren-Newport Public Library District (WNPLD) are encouraged to apply for

-facilitate participation in library services.
+participation in library services.

 ARTICLE 2.
 ELIGIBILITY

 Any person residing in WNPLD will be eligible to receive a library card.